Sam-Fang123/Communication-System-Simulation/channel equalization/README.md

 The BER curve is in BER_curve_fig.

-The result of steepest descent is in asp_HW.
+The result of steepest descent is in /Steepest_descent_HW.